Western thornbill

 The western thornbill (Acanthiza inornata) is a species of bird in the family Acanthizidae.

 It is endemic to southwestern Australia.

 Its natural habitat is Mediterranean-type shrubby vegetation.

 Description

-Acanthiza inornata generally measures between 8–10cm in length.
+The western thornbill generally measures around 8-10cm in length, with a weight of 6-8 grams.
 It has a grayish-brown cap and back, a creamy pale underbelly and a generally more brownish tint compared to other similar thornbills.